Top 5 MCP Gateways for Claude in 2026

 2. Cloudflare MCP

-The integration model is familiar to teams already on Cloudflare.
-MCP servers deployed as Cloudflare Workers use Cloudflare's existing secrets management and routing infrastructure.
+Integration model familiar to existing Cloudflare teams: MCP servers deployed as Cloudflare Workers use Cloudflare's existing secrets management and routing infrastructure.
 OAuth 2.1 support ships with Cloudflare's standard auth primitives.
 For teams where Cloudflare already manages API traffic, extending that infrastructure to cover MCP reduces the number of distinct systems to operate.

-The main constraint for enterprise Claude deployments is governance depth.
-Cloudflare's MCP capabilities provide connectivity and basic security controls, but the per-consumer tool filtering, hierarchical budget management, and Code Mode token optimization that matter for large-scale Claude Code deployments require additional tooling.
+Constraint: governance depth for enterprise Claude deployments: Cloudflare's MCP capabilities provide connectivity and basic security controls, but the per-consumer tool filtering, hierarchical budget management, and Code Mode token optimization that matter for large-scale Claude Code deployments require additional tooling.
 It is a strong fit for connectivity-first requirements; teams that need deep governance will need to layer additional controls.

 3. Composio

-The managed service model means Composio handles MCP server infrastructure, authentication flows, and tool updates.
+Managed service model reduces operational burden: Composio handles MCP server infrastructure, authentication flows, and tool updates.
 For teams without a dedicated platform team to operate gateway infrastructure, this lowers the operational burden of deploying MCP at scale.
 Tool definitions stay current with upstream API changes without requiring teams to maintain their own server configurations.

 4. Kong AI Gateway

-Kong added an MCP Proxy plugin in AI Gateway version 3.12 (October 2025), alongside OAuth 2.1 support and MCP-specific Prometheus metrics.
+Kong added an MCP Proxy plugin in AI Gateway version 3.12: Introduced alongside OAuth 2.1 support and MCP-specific Prometheus metrics.
 For organizations already operating Kong as their API gateway, this provides a natural consolidation path: MCP policies coexist with existing API gateway policies in a familiar control plane, and observability data lands in the same monitoring stack.

 5. Docker MCP Gateway